OperaGraecaAdnotata/OGA/query/cts_work_date.md

 If an alleged date range spans over different century halves only the longer is kept (e.g., `+0096-01/+0116-12` corresponds to "p2_1").
-However, since some date ranges can span over a long period comprising many century halves with same temporal extension (i.e., 50 years), a value for `work_date` can look like `m9_1/m9_2/m8_1`.
-For this reason, it makes sense to query work dates using regular expressions, such as `/.*m9_2.*/`, which catches works with date label corrsponding to `m9_2` and works with date label *including* `m9_2`.
+However, since some date ranges can span over a long period comprising many century halves with the same temporal extension (i.e., 50 years), a value for `work_date` can look like `m9_1/m9_2/m8_1`.
+For this reason, it makes sense to query work dates using regular expressions, such as `/.*m9_2.*/`, which catches works with a date label corrsponding to `m9_2` and works with date labels *including* `m9_2`.

 ## Keys and Values